 The bridges that span San Francisco Bay are critical transportation links for the region.
 It is vital to the economic health of the region and quality of life of its residents that these essential structures be kept in a state of good repair.
-Currently, existing toll revenues are used to strengthen, reinforce and maintain bridge structures and roadways on all of the seven state-owned Bay Area bridge; this includes replacing the eastern span of the San Francisco-Oakland Bay Bridge.
+Currently, existing toll revenues are used to strengthen, reinforce and maintain bridge structures and roadways on all of the seven stateowned Bay Area bridges; this includes replacing the eastern span of the San Francisco-Oakland Bay Bridge.